The blog formerly known as

 I just wanted to let you know that I’ll be leaving tomorrow for a 2-week trip and may not blog much while I’m gone.
 As many of you know, my parents have lived part-time in Hawaii for several years, and I’ve written about visiting them (and the plastic in Hawaii) more than once.

 Tomorrow, I leave to visit my parents’ condo in Waikiki for the very last time.
 My dad’s there now, selling all their furniture on Craigslist and cleaning up.
-I’m going to help him finish.
-My mom is with my sister in Maryland.
-And my sister is… Read the rest
+I’m going to help him finish. … Read the rest

 Inspiration came from Lisa Borden, who vented about individually-wrapped ice cubes (oh yes, for real) and Vanessa Farmer, who ranted about individual plastic cupcake holders.
 Since I set up the page just a few days ago, people have posted disposable single serving baby bottles, Silly Bandz bracelets, Starbucks splash sticks, Shutter Shades, and a whole lot more.

-I know what I usually say about Shame and Guilt… that they’re not helpful or productive.… Read the rest
+I know what I usually say about Shame and Guilt… that they’re not helpful … Read the rest

 This past weekend, I brought homemade veggie burgers to my friends Red and Jen’s house for the 4th of July.
 While everyone else was downing hamburgers, I was putting my veggie burgers on the grill and praying that they would hold together.
 The result was mixed.
 They tasted great but were kind of mushy.
 I was going for something like the walnut mushroom burgers from Amanda’s in Berkeley, but I don’t think I hit it.
 Here’s the recipe and plastic-free ingredients I used based on the lentil walnut burger recipe I found at Saverqueen.com.
 Maybe I should reduce the amount of lentils next time.
 What do you think?